 Roulette offers hands-on internships for college students and recent graduates throughout the year.
 This unique opportunity provides working knowledge of a non-profit music venue with access to some of the world’s most exciting contemporary composers and musicians.

 Roulette operates with a small staff and our interns will interact with all departments on a regular basis.
 Responsibilities will range from event production to press and public relations to administrative tasks.
 Intern candidates must possess a strong command of the English language, excellent communication and writing skills, as well the ability to work and function in a dynamic and creative environment.

-An internship with Roulette’s marketing department is an excellent opportunity to learn more about public and media relations, online communication, and graphic design.
-Interested applicants should have excellent writing and communication skills, as well as familiarity with Adobe Creative Suite and Web editing and design.
+An internship with Roulette’s communications department is an excellent opportunity to learn more about public and media relations, online communication, and graphic design.
+Interested applicants should have excellent writing and communication skills, as well as familiarity with the Adobe Creative Suite, Web editing, and design.

-Interns gain insight into the administration of a non-profit music venue, which includes event production, outreach and community partnerships, as well as educational initiatives for Roulette Kids.
+Interns gain insight into the administration of a non-profit music venue, which includes event production, outreach and community partnerships.
 Applicants should be enthusiastic about interacting with the public and engaging Roulette’s diverse audience.
-This position may require working some weekends and occasional weekends, as needed.
+This position may require working some weeknights and occasional weekends, as needed.

 Development and Fundraising Interns

 This internship is an excellent opportunity for anyone interested in learning more about the fundraising process, from cultivation to stewardship.
 This department requires interns who have experience or education in donor handling and research, membership, grants, and other aspects of non-profit development.

 Summer — (July–August)